 Why Use Warthin-Starry?

 Some Gram-negative organisms do not stain well by the Gram stain technique.
-These include spirochaetes (such as Helicobacter, Leptospira, Borrelia, and Treponema species), as well as small bacilli (including Campylobacter, Bartonella, and Legionella species).
+These include spirochaetes (such as Helicobacter, Leptospira, Borrelia, and Treponema species) and small bacilli (including Campylobacter, Bartonella, and Legionella species).

 The WS stain is considered the best staining technique to detect these types of organisms.
-It was first developed in 1920 by American pathologists Aldred Scott Warthin and Allen Chronister Starry, and is commonly referred to as a “silver stain” due to the fact that it is a silver nitrate-based staining method.
+It was first developed in 1920 by American pathologists Aldred Scott Warthin and Allen Chronister Starry, and is commonly referred to as a “silver stain” because it is a silver nitrate-based staining method.

 General Principles of the Stain